0xM1cx/Obsidian-Notes/EVSU/2nd-Year/1st-Sem/RIZAL 001/Rizal-AssFour.md

 ### Sociocultural
 -

+### Task C and D
+- Rizal was a very academic person.
+He viewed learning as a hobby and a stress reliever.
+He sees the values and the impact of gaining knowledge and would take what ever measure necessary, even going across the world, to get the right education that he needs.
+- This could be a double edge sword.
+As I see it, this has a benefit for the Filipino youth to learn a new language that will get them more job opportunities in other countries, improving their livelihood.
+But as we see in modern society, the new generation are more influenced by foreign countries, this could cause future generations to neglect their status as a Filipino, and put the sacrifices our ancestors have made to vain.
+If in my school, other languages are offered, I would take that opportunity to learn a new language, but I would also be using my native language outside and on the internet.
 ## Lesson 3
 1. Was Rizal a Filipino?
 Explain your answer
    - Yes, Jose Rizal was a Filipino, for the reason that he was born in the Philippines, specifically in Calamba Laguna.